remp2020/remp/Mailer/README.md

     }
     ```

 * `apiParams()`.
-Provides array of input parameters that generator requires when used via API.
+Provides an array of input parameters that generator requires when used via API.
 These parameters should
 mirror fields added in `generateForm()` method.
 They are utilized when calling [Generate mail API]().

     ```php